COVID-19 fears dash hopes for the holiday season -- again

 The world has been on edge over the omicron variant, which could become the dominant strain of coronavirus in weeks in many nations.
 Adding to that anxiety is the fact that hospitals in many U.S. states are already slammed with patients infected with the delta variant.
 The military and the National Guard have been enlisted to help at hospitals.

-A grim symbol of the early pandemic is making a comeback in Arizona, where one county voted this week to spend $65,000 on a refrigerated mobile morgue because virus deaths have far exceeded capacity.
+Refrigerated mobile morgues, a grim symbol of the early pandemic, are making a comeback.
+In Arizona, one county voted this week to spend $65,000 on a mobile morgue because virus deaths have far exceeded capacity.
+A hospital in Akron, Ohio, brought in a trailer to more than triple its morgue space, Cleveland television station WKYC reported.

 Yvonne Sidella, a “50-something” from Orwigsburg, Pennsylvania, views the steep rise in cases and the looming threat of omicron with equanimity.
 She does not plan to let it alter holiday plans that include spending time with her elderly parents, her four children and her eight grandchildren.